electron/electron/docs/tutorial/accessibility.md

 you can't use the online resources for accessibility audits because your app doesn't have a URL to point the auditor to.

-These new features bring those auditing tools to your Electron app.
+These features bring those auditing tools to your Electron app.
 You can choose to add audits to your tests with Spectron or use them within DevTools with Devtron.
 Read on for a summary of the tools.